csm-kr/yolo_v2_vgg16_pytorch/README.md

 # yolo v2 vgg16 pytorch

-re-implementation of yolo v2 detection using torchvision vgg16 bn model.
+:octocat: re-implementation of yolo v2 detection using torchvision vgg16 bn model.

 ### Intoduction

-:octocat:

 A pytorch implementation of vgg16 version of yolo v2 described in **YOLO9000: Better, Faster, Stronger**  [paper](https://arxiv.org/abs/1612.08242) by Joseph Redmon, Ali Farhadi.

-The goal of this repo. is to re-implement famous one-stage object detection using torchvision models.
+The goal of this repo. is to re-implement a famous one-stage object detection, yolo v2 using torchvision models.

 ### Requirements

-this repo. is
 - Python 3.7
 - Pytorch 1.5.0
 - visdom